naderessam110/Arabic_Dialect_Identification/README.md

 Make sure to download the model file and extract it in the main folder after that you can use our inference notebook script to use the model [inference script](https://github.com/naderessam110/Arabic_Dialect_Identification/blob/main/inference.ipynb)

+# Other Experiments
+Our other Experiments including their inference scripts can also be downloaded from the following links [3 classes models](https://drive.google.com/drive/folders/1EaSZiyLKfDCRd3fnPCtRAktMfzt-gWHI?usp=sharing) and [4 classes models](https://drive.google.com/drive/folders/1woSvSKYIYOzaU0nrHGcK-V0VPSsJayVs?usp=sharing)

 # Requirements
 * pandas
 * nltk